openCONTRABASS/CONTRABASS/docs/source/Introduction.rst

     :align: center
     :alt: alternate text

-The computation of chokepoints can also be exploited programmatically via the `Low Level API <LowLevelAPI.html>`_ which is based on COBRApy_.
+The computation of vulnerabilities can also be exploited programmatically via the Low Level API (see `core <CORE.html>`_) which is based on COBRApy_.

 .. _COBRApy: https://github.com/opencobra/cobrapy